Asylum Seekers (Return to Nearest Safe Country) Bill

 Overview

 This bill aims to expedite the process of transferring asylum seekers in the UK to the nearest safe country to their country of origin.
-It mandates the Secretary of State to create regulations enabling these transfers, subject to parliamentary approval.
+It mandates the creation of regulations by the Secretary of State to facilitate these transfers, subject to parliamentary approval.

 Description